Streampunk/nodencl/README.md

 The third optional argument determines the type of memory used for the buffer: '`none`' for no shared virtual memory, '`coarse`' for coarse-grained shared virtual memory (where supported), '`fine`' for fine-grained shared virtual memory (where supported).
 When this argument is not present, the default value is the expected-to-be-fastest kind of memory supported by the device.

+The fourth optional argument is required if a buffer is to be used as input or output as an image type in a kernel - eg image_2d_t.
+This argument is an object that is used to provide the image dimensions with properties `width`, `height` and `depth` as required.

-The fourth optional argument is a string that allows allocations to have an owner name associated with them.
+The fifth optional argument is a string that allows allocations to have an owner name associated with them.
 This can be helpful in logging and enables resource management as follows.

 Graphics RAM is a limited resource.
 To help manage this nodencl includes a resource management system that allows buffer allocations to be referenced and released.
 When a buffer is created with an owner, it is marked as 'reserved'.
 The buffer provides two methods '`addRef()`' and '`release()`' that are used to control the buffer lifetime.